kagiko/vaultwarden-wiki/Proxy-examples.md

   # if located at a sub-path the reverse_proxy line will look like:
   #   reverse_proxy /subpath/* <SERVER>:80
   reverse_proxy <SERVER>:80 {
-       # Send the true remote IP to Rocket, so that vaultwarden can put this in the
+       # Send the true remote IP to Rocket, so that Vaultwarden can put this in the
        # log, so that fail2ban can ban the correct IP.
        header_up X-Real-IP {remote_host}
   }